jon-jacky/Piety/browser/README.md

 Now you can run the browser by typing [commands](#Commands) at the Python prompt, or by pressing [keycodes](#Keycodes).

-NOTE added Sep 2025: The screenshots show the browser running in the full screen [Piety desktop](../viewer/README.md).
-Follow the directions on that page.
+NOTE added Sep 2025: The preceding directions run the browser in a terminal window on the host desktop, which can show up to two browser windows in a vertical stack.
+The screenshots here show the browser running in the full screen with an additional window on the side.
+To run that configuration, follow the directions on the [Piety desktop](../viewer/README.md) page.

 ### Appearance ###